splunk/public-o11y-docs/gdi/opentelemetry/configure-remove.rst

 .. _configure-remove:

 *********************************************************************
-Remove ingested data
+Remove ingested data using the Collector
 *********************************************************************

 .. meta::
       :description: Remove data ingested with the Splunk Distribution of OpenTelemetry Collector.

-The Collector bla bla ingests data .
-See DATA MODEL.

-* dimensions: Key-value pairs that describe some aspect of the source of the metric.
-A data point can have one or more dimensions.
-The most common dimension is a source.
-For example, a dimension can be a host or instance for infrastructure metrics, or it can be an application component or service tier for application metrics.
-* sensitive data
-* other?
+Depending on how it's configured, the Collector ingests a wide range of data, such as metrics, traces, or logs.
+For certain use cases, some of this data can be redundant, unnecessary, or sensitive, causing technical complications, increased cost, or legal issues.

-You can use the :ref:`attributes processor <attributes-processor>` to edit or remove any unwanted data you've ingested.
+To address these situations, the Collector comes with options to process the data you're receiving to modify or delete unwanted elements.
+For example, you can use the :ref:`attributes processor <attributes-processor>` to edit or remove any unwanted data you've ingested.

 .. note:: See another example of how to tweak your data at :ref:`collector-remove-data`.